idealparable/BibleQ/HowToRead.md

 [Table of Contents](#table-of-contents) | [Chapter List](#book-1-genesis) | [This Chapter's Observation Headers List](#genesis-1)
 ##### 1(Genesis).1:31 to .2:3 Very Good, Sabbath Rest, Fall of Satan Timing?

-[/31 God saw everything that he had made, and, behold, it was very good.
-There was evening and there was morning, a sixth day./]
+<blockquote><span class="bbq">/31 God saw everything that he had made, and, behold, it was very good.
+There was evening and there was morning, a sixth day./</span></blockquote>

 Our chapter divisions (unfortunately) split here (though it may be fortunate in that it doesn't in this case, unlike others, appear to show bias for sig-before or transition-before, about toledoth lines, unlike 5:1a), and my navigation structure requires I put the Genesis 2 header here, but you should consider this a continued quoting next; the header just above goes with content below as well.